processing/processing-pi-website/content/tutorial/capacitive-touch-interface/index.md

 To make experimenting easier, you can use wires with alligator clips.
 Connect the wires to the pins marked as "Electrodes" and use the alligator clips to connect various materials for quick testing.
 {{% /message %}}

 The creative freedom that sensors like MPR121 provide is unmatched.
 The ways by which you can communicate physical interaction with Processing using this sensor will be up to your imagination!
-Let's experiment with the MPR121 sensor feedback in the next steps.
+Let's experiment with reading the MPR121 sensor data in the next steps.

-## 2. Visualizing a keyboard
+## 2. Visualizing the state of MPR121 sensor

 First, let's try one of the built-in examples to visualize which electrodes are being touched.
 The `Touch_I2C_MPR121` example sketch mentioned above has some starter code that we will use for the next steps of the tutorial.
 Please find and open this sketch: